inno-devops-labs/F24-intro-labs/submission3.md

 ## Task 2
 Steps:
 1. New branch creation: `git checkout -b git-reset-practice`
-2. Series of commits: 3 commits as the baseline required
+2. Series of commits: 3 commits as the baseline requires
-3. Git reset and reflog usage:
+3. Git reset and reflog usage step by step:

 `git reset --soft HEAD~1`: ~1 - move the HEAD to the previous commit (Second commit), --soft - keep changes on local machine and in the index ("Third commit" string isn't removed from the file, exists in the index).
 Doesn't give any output, but the result can be checked in the `git log`:
 ```